 We also love to visit the Lake Lawn Resort located about 10 minutes from Lake Geneva on Lake Delavan.
 It’s been around for 140 years and has a great history in the area.

 Obviously, the guest rooms have been updated over the years.
 Plus it offers a big indoor pool (kids love it), daily kids activities like laser tag & art projects, golf courses, a spa, and restaurants.
 You’ll really enjoy their wonderful family-friendly atmosphere.

 Door County, Wisconsin

-We most recently visited this area for a long weekend.
-It’s a little longer of a drive but so worth it to see this beautiful area packed with things to do for the family.
+Door County is great for weekend getaways from Chicago.
+I’ll admit it’s a little longer of a drive (about 4 hours) but so worth it to see this beautiful area packed with so many things to do for families.

 Wisconsin Dells, Wisconsin

 The Water Park Capital of the World is Wisconsin Dells and it’s filled with tons of popular attractions.
 I am gonna be honest, the area is very touristy and a little cheesy but your kids are gonna love it!
 Which makes it perfect for weekend getaways from Chicago.

 You will find tons of amazing water park resorts in the area, each one filled with pools, slides, arcades, family activities, and so much more.

 Our personal favorites are the Great Wolf Lodge for their MagiQuest adventures, Chula Vista for the great rooms’ & more relaxed feel, and Wilderness Resort because of all the additional activities like laser tag, Go-Karts, ropes course, bumper boats, and a huge climbing playhouse.